alvaroviudez/concurrent_schedules_plot/README.md

 This package works with data from any concurrent-schedule task where responses and reinforcers are logged as running (cumulative) counts over time for two options — regardless of the specific software used to run the experiment.
 It expects the data already exported to CSV; it does not talk to any particular experiment-runner software.

-For an example of this kind of task and the type of question it is used to answer, see [Viúdez et al. (2022)](https://doi.org/10.1016/j.beproc.2022.104698),from the author's own doctoral research.
+For an example of this kind of task and the type of question it is used to answer, see [Viúdez et al. (2022)](https://doi.org/10.1016/j.beproc.2022.104698), from the author's own doctoral research.

 ## Installation